 For some reason Andrew Tate’s name often appears in the same sentence as the word incel.
 Again, this word is thrown around as a slur so you might as well chuck it at Andrew Tate.
 He is the exact opposite of an incel.
 Tate is bragging pick up artist whereas incels spend too much time online nursing their grievances about their lack of success in the dating market.
 However, feminist media types like to reduce all subcultures in the mens rights movement single negative stereotype and incel will do nicely.

-Apparently, incels don’t even like Andrew Tate.
-I am certainly not somebody who would waste my life viewing incel forums.
-However, according to people who study their output, Andrew Tate is a chad, and incels dislike chads even more than they dislike women.
+I am certainly not somebody who would waste my life viewing incel forums, but incels don’t even like Andrew Tate, it seems.
+According to people who do study their output, Andrew Tate is a chad, and incels dislike chads even more than they dislike women.
 For a more detailed account of the way incels view Andrew Tate see here.